AlexaEicker/up_lab/README.md

 up_lab is a library for calculating, fitting and plotting dataset measured in a physics laboratory.

+!!THIS README FILE IS NOT COMPLETE AND WILL BE REVISED IN THE NEAR FUTURE!!

 ## What this does

 'Extended explanation of library'